88Alex/toml-cpp/README.md

 `setFile(string)`: sets the file to the file indicated in the string.
 You don't even have to pass it a file object.
 Toml-C++ does that for you.
+No return value.

 `load()`: now this is one fun method.
 It loads everything from the TOML file into the data structure.
+No return value.

 `getElements()`: retrieves all the fundamental-level elements from the data structure.
+Returns an object of type `vector<TomlElement>`.

 TomlElement
 -----------